 This is an example of a “Guided description”

-- Get students’ attention: the screen attracts their attention and the fact of giving them some help is useful to avoid the fact that some students feel lost and switch off sometimes.
+- Get students’ attention: the screen attracts their attention and giving them some help prevents some students from feeling lost and switching off sometimes.

 - Check previous knowledge: before showing the vocabulary, we can ask students some questions about the picture to see what structures and vocabulary they remember.